azizfcb/azifpl/README.md

 var azifpl = require('azifpl');
 ```
 and call its functions in your code.

+**Example 1
-Example 1: Get the worst and the best overall rank of a fantasy team
+Get the worst and the best overall rank of a fantasy team:**
 ```
 azifpl.getTeamBestandWorstOverallRank(455312).then(function (res) {
     console.log(res)